EddieHubCommunity/.github/README.md

 ## Our Pledge

-We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse and inclusive community.
+We pledge to ensure that participation in our community is a harassment-free experience for everyone and we commit to acting in ways to contribute to an open, welcoming, diverse and inclusive community.

 If you have experienced or been made aware of unacceptable behaviour, please remember that you can report this.
 Read our [Code of Conduct](https://github.com/EddieHubCommunity/.github/blob/main/CODE_OF_CONDUCT.md).